PennyLaneAI/catalyst/doc/dev/installation.rst

     python3 -m venv /tmp/myenv
     source /tmp/myenv/bin/activate

-- As a clean-up measure, it uninstalls any previous Catalyst instances in that particular virtual
+- As a clean-up measure, Uninstall any previous Catalyst instances of that particular virtual
   environment:

   .. code-block:: console

     python -m pip uninstall -y pennylane-catalyst

-- It installs the latest CPL suite Wheels from the TestPyPI server:
+- Install the latest CPL suite wheels from the TestPyPI server:

   .. code-block:: console

     python -m pip install --extra-index-url https://test.pypi.org/simple/ pennylane pennylane-lightning pennylane-catalyst --pre --upgrade

-- It searches for the lastest commit in the Git the repository whose version corresponds to the Wheel version.
-This will leave the repository in a "detached head" state.
+- Search in the Git repository for the latest commit whose version corresponds to the Catalyst wheel version.
+This will leave the repository at a "detached head" state.

-- Once the Wheel and the repository are at the same version, it creates hard links from the Wheel code to the frontend code of the repository, in order to allow working directly with the frontend repository codebase and at the same time test the changes while using the installed Wheel libraries, hence avoiding compilation:
+- Once the Catalyst wheel and the repository are at the same version, create hard links from the Catalyst wheel code to the frontend code of the repository, in order to allow working directly with the frontend repository codebase and at the same time test the changes while using the installed Catalyst wheel libraries, hence avoiding compilation:

   .. code-block:: console